shown in other instead.

 Cameras can also be imported from an FBX scene (if they exist) by simply enabling the Import Cameras option.
 They are converted into PlayerDummy (cameras without physical properties).
 Both types of projection are supported in Unigine:

 - Orthographic (with Z near and far clipping planes support)

 To view the scene through the imported camera choose its name in the drop-down list in the top left corner of the Editor Viewport window.

 To add a new imported FBX asset to the scene, as any other asset, simply drag it from the Asset Browser to the Viewport window.
 The corresponding node will be created and displayed in the World Hierarchy window.
 This node will have the same name as the imported FBX asset and a hierarchy of child nodes representing separate objects contained in the 3D model.

-If you double-click the imported FBX asset in the Asset Browser, the .mesh and .node files generated in run-time and stored in the FBX container will be displayed:
+Non-native geometry asset types (fbx, obj, dae, etc.) are containers for meshes.
+If you double-click such asset in the Asset Browser (or use the right-click Open command), the generated runtime .mesh, .anim and .node files stored in the container asset will be displayed: